 - Jaundice

-Post-delivery have regular check-ups for blood sugar, get back to your pre-pregnancy weight, and try to breastfeed your child as it will help to burn calories.
-If you have been diagnosed with diabetes and are looking forward to conceiving it, you should consult your doctor regularly.
-Proper diet, exercise, and prescribed medication can help you have a safe pregnancy.
+Regular check-ups need to be done on pregnant women to determine whether they are susceptible to this condition.
+Consult an endocrinologist and your gynecologist, have a healthy diet and maintain optimum body weight.
+Post-delivery have regular check-ups for blood sugar, get back to your pre-pregnancy weight and try to breastfeed your child as it will help to burn calories.
+If you have been diagnosed with diabetes and are looking forward to conceiving, then you should consult with your doctor on a regular basis.
+Proper diet and exercise along with prescribed medication can help you have a safe pregnancy.

-Ways to Keep Blood Sugar Levels in Check
+Sugar LevelsWays To Keep Blood Sugar Levels In Check

 Amp up your external sweetness while you reduce the internal glucose content in the bloodstream.
-Medications should be your last resort since diabetes medicine can have a long-term effect on your body.
+Medications should be your last resort since diabetes medicine can have a long term effect on your body.
 So try some natural methods and dietary changes to keep diabetes at bay.

 - Regular exercise

-- Low carb and high fiber diet
+- Low carb and high fibre diet

-- Portion control-smaller plate, chewing food slowly, and maintaining a food journal
+- Portion control-smaller plate, chewing food slowly and maintaining a food journal

 - Meditate to keep stress in control